mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "You can sleep later," she glanced at me with her voice.
 "Come, we need to look for the message."

 Her dark lantern rocked about with a subtle metallic creak as she rummaged through the place, moving quickly in the dark but never missing a step.
-To the left was a modest hearth with an empty pot, but strangely, no dew column.
-To the right was the rest of the building, mostly instruments and tools and shelves full of records.
+A modest hearth with an empty pot took up the back side of the one room building.
+To the left and right was the rest of it, mostly instruments and tools and shelves full of records.

 "Ah!" she exclaimed, moving to a workbench.
 From a cabinet underneath, she pulled a large, thick, glass canister and popped a cork with her fingers.
 As she poured its contents into the lantern's upper tank, a distinctively floral aroma filled the room.